sakaiproject/sakai/lti/docs/sakai_lti_vendor.md

 Testing Your New Tool
 =====================

-Once you have made a copy of the **IMSBLTIPortlet.xml** file into the appropriate location in the **sakai.home** folder (if necessary) and added the new tool registration XML to the file, you can restart your Sakai and test the new tool.
+Once you have made a copy of the **IMSLTIPortlet.xml** file into the appropriate location in the **sakai.home** folder (if necessary) and added the new tool registration XML to the file, you can restart your Sakai and test the new tool.